-Byte Write operations are supported by the CY7C1168V18.
-A Write operation is initiated as described in the Write Operations section.
-The bytes that are written are determined by BWS_0 and BWS_1 which are sampled with each set of 18-bit data word.
-Asserting the appropriate Byte Write Select input during the data portion of a write enables the data being presented to be latched and written into the device.
+Byte write operations are supported by the CY7C1248V18.
+A write operation is initiated as described in the Write Operations section.
+The bytes that are written are determined by BWS0 and BWS1, which are sampled with each set of 18-bit data words.
+Asserting the appropriate Byte Write Select input during the data portion of a write latches the data being presented and written into the device.
 Deasserting the Byte Write Select input during the data portion of a write enables the data stored in the device for that byte to remain unaltered.
-This feature can be used to simplify read/modify/write operations to a Byte Write operation.
+This feature can be used to simplify read/modify/write operations to a byte write operation.